-The practice provides general dental treatment to patients on an NHS or privately funded basis.
-The opening times are Monday to Thursday 9.00am to 5.00pm and Friday 9.00am to 4.45pm.
-The practice is staffed by a principal dentist, three associate dentists, a dental therapist/hygienist, six dental nurses, and one receptionist.
+The practice provides general dental treatment to patients on a privately funded basis.
+The practice opening times are Monday to Friday 8.45am to 5.15pm.
+The practice is staffed by three dentists, seven dental nurses, and two receptionists.

-The principal dentist is registered with the Care Quality Commission as an individual.
+One of the principal dentists is the registered manager.
+A registered manager is a person who is registered with the Care Quality Commission to manage the service.
 Like registered providers, they are 'registered persons'.
 Registered persons have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated Regulations about how the practice is run.

-We received feedback from ten people during the inspection about the services provided.
-Patients commented that they found the staff friendly, and caring, and that all the staff listened to them and took appropriate action.
-They commented that the dentists were knowledgeable and that they were always given good and helpful explanations about dental treatment.
+We received feedback from 50 people during the inspection about the services provided.
+Patients commented that they found the practice excellent and well organised, and that staff were professional, friendly, and caring.
+They said that they were always given good and helpful explanations about dental treatment, and that the dentists listened to them.
 Patients commented that the practice was clean and comfortable.